Procedure: ANU art collection and Drill Hall Gallery

-- Gifts to the Collection may be eligible for the tax incentives provided by the Australian Government's Cultural Gifts Program.
-As there are costs associated with the Cultural Gifts Program, particularly in valuations, the Director will decide if a work can be given under the Cultural Gifts Program, balancing the worth of the work against the costs.
+- Gifts to the Collection may be eligible for the tax incentives provided by the Australian Federal Government's Cultural Gifts Program.
+As there are costs associated with the Cultural Gifts Program, particularly in regard to valuations, the Director will approve whether a work can be given under the Cultural Gifts Program, balancing the worth of the work against the associated costs.

 - The University will remove an art work from the Collection only in exceptional circumstances if: